koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 before completely immersing yourself in the subject.
 My aim was to get a good idea of the possible paths forward in this new field.
 It costs me a bit of effort, so I hope it will be useful to you as well :)

+## Technical activities

+List of activities you can do on technical side:

+- Write and deploy Smart Contracts.
+- Develop libs or apps, which interacts with Smart Contracts.
+- Read and process data from Blockchain.
+- Create an Oracle.
+- Build a Bridge between Blockchains.
+- Develop blockchain nodes / systems from scratch.

+Each activity can be useful in several use-cases.
+We will describe them further in the article as well.

+### 1. Write and deploy Smart Contracts.
+### 2. Develop libs or apps, which interacts with Smart Contracts.
+### 3. Read and process data from Blockchain.
+### 4. Create an Oracle.
+### 5. Build a Bridge between Blockchains.
+### 6. Develop blockchain nodes / systems from scratch.

+## Use-cases

+- Cryptocurrency Wallet
+- Centralized cryptocurrency exchange
+- Decentralized cryptocurrency exchange
+- Authorization through NFT ownership
+- Authorization through Blockchain Wallet
+- NFT Marketplaces
+- API libraries for interaction with Blockchain
+- Data storage
+- Existence on many blockchains
+- Supply chain
+- Using data outside blockchain